The Institute of Public Administration

 the strong link to The Hague

-The Institute of Public Administration offers a Dutch bachelor’s programme with two specialisations:
+The Institute of Public Administration offers a Dutch bachelor’s programme with two tracks:

 The master’s programmes offered by the Institute of Public Administration are:

-- The English taught Public Administration, consisting of the specialisations:
+- The English taught Public Administration, consisting of the tracks:

 Additionally, the institute is involved in courses for professionals who deal with the public domain in their line of work.
 These courses are run in collaboration with the Centre for Professional Learning.